task-proxemics/XLeRobot/README.md

 <img src="media/XLeRobot.png" alt="Alt text" width="1200" />

 > [!NOTE]
 > Currently actively working.
 There could be incorrect information.
-Planning on finish the first version **XLeRbot 0.1.0** in a week, will delete this note when the first version is finished.
+Planning on finish the first version **XLeRbot 0.1.0** in a few days, will delete this note when the first version is finished.
 Please be patient....

 # XLeRobot 🤖